rijs/fullstack/README.md

 $ node index.js
 ```

-That's it! **No boilerplate necessary, no build pipeline, no transpilation, no special CLI.**
+This starts up a server on a random port and statically serves your `/pages` directory.
+You can also specify a `port` to always use, or pass an existing HTTP `server` (e.g. from express).

 Clients will then just be streamed the fine-grained resources they are using (i.e. everything is lazy loaded, no bundling, no over-fetching).

+Ripple keeps clients/servers in sync by replicating an immutable log of actions in the background, and subsequently the view - or other modules - which are reactively updated when the local store is updated.

+That's it!
+No boilerplate necessary, no build pipeline, no special transpilation, no magical CLI.

 &nbsp;
 ## Components